 It’s July in South Florida, and it’s HOT!
 The need for refreshing cool beverages is up there with air conditioning right now, so I thought I’d review some gin cocktails over the next few weeks.
-My go-to spirit is vodka, but there’s something so crisp and clean about gin that makes it the perfect for the summertime.
-The first gin cocktail I found on my drinks board was the aviation cocktail.
+My go-to spirit is vodka, but there’s something so crisp and clean about gin that makes it perfect for the summertime.
+The first gin cocktail I found on my drinks board was the Aviation Gin Cocktail.
 It’s a classic drink I’ve never gotten around to trying, so I had to fix that.

 The Aviation Gin Cocktail combines crème de violette, maraschino cherry liqueur and a bit of lemon juice for a perfectly sweet and tart cocktail that’s as pretty as it is delicious.

 I like a more subtle gin than traditional London dry (think Tanqueray or Beefeater), and I wanted to try something new.
 St. George Botanivore Gin fit the bill.
 It’s my new favorite dry gin, but I also like Hendrick’s and Prairie Organic Gin.